-There are 5500 District/Authority Scholarships distributed across school districts and independent school authorities that recognize graduating B.C. students for excellence in their chosen area of interest or strength.
-Winners receive a $1250 scholarship voucher to use towards their post-secondary tuition.
+There are 5,500 District/Authority Scholarships distributed across school districts and independent school authorities.
+They recognize graduating B.C. students for excellence in their chosen area of interest or strength.
+Winners receive a $1,250 scholarship voucher to use towards their post-secondary tuition.

-- You can apply for this scholarship through your school district office or contact your school counsellor for information
+- Apply for this scholarship through your school or district office.
+Contact your school counsellor for information

 - If you attend an Independent school, you should apply through the Federation of Independent School Associations (FISA).
 FISA sends specific details for the application and selection of these scholarships to Groups 1, 2, and 4 independent schools in B.C.

-- Meet criteria determined by the local scholarship committee, which requires a student to demonstrate outstanding achievement in any of the following areas:
+- Meet criteria determined by the local scholarship committee.
+This requires a student show outstanding achievement in one or more areas:

 Area of achievement Examples Indigenous Languages and Culture Demonstrated at school or in the community Fine Arts Visual Arts, Dance, Drama, Music Applied Design, Skills, and Technologies Business, Technology, Home Economics, Information Communication Technology Physical Activity Athletics, Dance, Gymnastics, not limited to Physical Education International Languages International Languages Curriculum or External Assessments, including AP and IB courses Community Service (Volunteer Activity) Includes awareness of local, global, and cultural issues Technical and Trades Training Automotive, Robotics, Coding, Woodwork, Culinary Arts